 The Federal College Work-Study (FCWS) Program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work and work related to your course of study.
 If you are interested in the America Reads or America Counts Program (tutoring to elementary students in the local area), please see the Office of Financial Aid.
 These positions are highly recommended for students who are interested in Elementary Education or a related field.
-A FCWS student is limited to 20 hours of employment per week, during Fall and Spring semester and 40 hours per week during the summer session.
+A FCWS student is limited to 20 hours of employment per week.

 In addition to the FCWS Program, a number of jobs are made available by NEO A&M for students who do not qualify for financial aid.
 These positions are called Student Employment Positions, and are not federally funded (this means the funds are paid by the respective department at NEO).
-All job positions known to the Office of Financial Aid are posted on a bulletin board outside the Office of Financial Aid and online at www.neo.edu/, under the Student Employment link.